Shipping is available anywhere in the continental US, weather permitting. Please email us to order.

 These small isopods are about 1/8″ as adults.
-They thrive in damp, humid conditions and reproduce quickly.
+They thrive in damp, humid conditions but can tolerate short periods of dryness.
+They reproduce very quickly.
 They make fantastic vivarium janitors and are a staple for most vivariums we have running here.

 Rough Isopods- Porcellio scaber

-These are quick producers and tolerate a wide range of environments.
-They are voracious protein seekers and ideally should not be kept with very small or delicate inhabitants.
+These are quick producers and tolerate a wide range of environments as long as they have good ventilation and access to a humid/damp area.
+They are voracious protein seekers and should not be kept with very small or delicate inhabitants.